CosHand: Controlling the World

 Results on Something-Somethingv2 dataset

-We show that text-conditioning is insufficient to perform fine-grained manipulation, whereas hands allow for better control.
+We show that text-conditioning is insufficient to model interactions, whereas hands allow for better control.
 Columns 1 & 2 show the input image, query caption, and output of text conditional generation.
-Columns 3 & 4 show the input image, query hand mask, and output of CoSHAND.
+Columns 3 & 4 show the input image, query hand mask, and output of CosHand.
 Column 5 shows the ground truth output.
-Notice that CoSHAND is able to achieve precise control (including the exact final location of the knife in row 1 and the precise squeezing motion in rows 2&3) which results in a output that is more consistent with the ground truth.
+Notice that CosHand is able to achieve precise control (including the exact final location of the knife in row 1 and the precise squeezing motion in rows 2 & 3) which results in a output that is more consistent with the ground truth.

 BibTeX